microsoft/playwright/docs/src/chrome-extensions-js-python.md

 path_to_extension = Path(__file__).parent.joinpath("my-extension")
 context = playwright.chromium.launch_persistent_context(
     "",
     headless=False,
     args=[
-        "--headless=chrome", # the new headless arg
+        "--headless=new", # the new headless arg for chrome v109+.
+Use '--headless=chrome' as arg for browsers v94-108.
         f"--disable-extensions-except={path_to_extension}",
         f"--load-extension={path_to_extension}",
     ],